-Performance during the Regulatory Year: CML and CI are the KPIs set by Ofgem and used by the Company to measure (on a regulatory year basis) the quality of supply and system performance.
+Performance during the Regulatory Year: CML and CI are the KPIs set by Ofgem to measure (on a regulatory year basis) the quality of supply and system performance.
 CML measures the average number of supply minutes lost for every connected customer due to both planned and unplanned power cuts that last for three minutes or longer.
 CI measures the average number of supply interruptions per every 100 connected customers due to planned and unplanned power cuts that last for three minutes or longer.
-Performance during the Regulatory Year was better than Ofgem's target for both CML and CI.
+Performance was better than target for CI and marginally behind for CML.

-From a high voltage restoration perspective, the Company averaged 61.2 minutes (2021/22: 56.2 minutes), after allowing for severe weather incidents and other exemptions.
+From a high voltage restoration perspective, the Company averaged 73.4 minutes (2021/22: 58.6 minutes), after allowing for severe weather incidents and other exemptions.

-In respect of the Business Plan commitments, the Company together with Northern Powergrid (Yorkshire) plc achieved 26% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 32% (relative to the prior regulatory period).
+In respect of the Business Plan commitments, the Company together with Northern Powergrid (Northeast) plc achieved 26% fewer unplanned power cuts and a reduction of the average length of unplanned power cuts by 32% (relative to the prior regulatory period).
 In addition, the original targets of 8% fewer unplanned power cuts and a 20% reduction in the number of unplanned customer minutes lost per customer had been exceeded, resulting in a 24% reduction in unplanned customer interruptions and a 26% reduction in unplanned customer minutes lost.

-The Company invested £159.5 million during the Regulatory Year through its approved Network investment strategy (2021/22: £184.3 million), which has been designed to deliver improvements in Network performance and increase resilience.
+The Company invested £292.6 million during the Regulatory Year through its approved Network investment strategy (2021/22: £269.9 million), which was designed to deliver improvements in Network performance and increase resilience.
 Various major projects were undertaken to reinforce the primary Network, refurbish transformers, rebuild overhead lines, remove, and replace oil-filled cables, change deteriorated poles, replace switchgear and install and commission new remote-control points.

 Further Network enhancements included the continued roll-out of the automatic power restoration system on the high voltage Network.
-At low voltage the implementation of next generation innovative low voltage technology devices continued with the addition of low-cost Network monitoring sensors which detect developing faults so that they can be proactively managed.
+At low voltage, the implementation of next generation technology devices continued with the addition of low-cost Network monitoring sensors which detect developing faults so that they can be proactively managed.
 Initiatives were also implemented as a result of the Reliability Improvement Plan including increasing the use of mobile generation to restore supplies.